epelz/ericpelz.com/content/blog/how-best-product-engineering-teams-max-value/index.md

 build abstractions to harness the power of the feature.

 My favorite kinds of teams involve much more product collaboration.
-When building powerful new features, there are many types\* of risk at play — product and engineering are two of the most common — and you need to think of them all when planning a product engineering project.
-Product risk can be very dangerous: if you build the wrong feature, you might need to re-build the right feature afterwards.
+When building powerful new features, there are many types[^1] of risk at play — product and engineering are two of the most common — and you need to think of them all when planning a product engineering project.
+Product risk can be very
+dangerous: if you build the wrong feature, you might need to re-build the right feature afterwards.
 At best, this means wasting some time.
 At worst, this means building and maintaining two separate systems instead of one.
 This means the scope of problem solving changes completely, as an engineer needs to be a partner in the product process and think through both engineering and product tradeoffs.

 In other words, be involved in all stages of the product process.
 Do this from the start, even before identifying the problem statement and initial hypotheses.